jerillo/yelp-randomizer/README.md

 **Author: Jesnine Erillo**

-Have you ever spent hours trying to figure out what restaurant you want to eat at??
+Have you ever spent hours trying to figure out what restaurant you want to eat at?
 Me too!
-This project was inspired by the continuous struggle of making a decision.

 My friends and I always spend so much time just trying to decide on where to go, so this simplifies that thought process by making a decision for us! :)

-This application randomly selects a business given a search query using the Yelp Fusion API.
+This application randomly selects a business given a search query using the Yelp Fusion API and Flask.

 Deployed on Heroku!
 View [live website](https://yelp-randomizer.herokuapp.com/).